 David Portillo

 Praised by Opera News for “high notes with ease, singing with a luxuriant warm glow that seduced the ear as he bounded about the stage with abandon,” American tenor David Portillo has established himself as a leading classical singer of his generation.
-He makes his Music of the Baroque debut as Jephtha on September 18 and 19.
+He last appeared with Music of the Baroque in September 2022.